Cáceres, Spain: Prehistoric

-The Maltravieso Cave (discovered in 1956 by the academic and official chronicler of Cáceres Carlos Callejo) contains hundreds of paintings, including the world's oldest known cave painting, a red hand stencil older than 67,000 years.
+The Maltravieso Cave (revealed in 1951 by blasting at a limestone quarry; its paintings were discovered in 1956 by the academic and official chronicler of Cáceres Carlos Callejo) contains hundreds of paintings, including the world's oldest known cave painting, a red hand stencil older than 67,000 years.
 This is 20,000 years before the known arrival of Homo Sapiens to Europe, and therefore is believed to have been made by Neanderthals.
 These paintings date to several of the Upper Paleolithic periods.

 In the nearby El Conejar cave, ceramics and lithic utensils have been found that date the occupation of the cave to the Ancient Neolithic (VI-V millennium BC); the possibility that the cave was occupied during the Epipaleolithic period should not be ruled out.
 Location of trepanned skulls and decorated ceramics suggest that the Maltravieso cave was also occupied during the Bronze Age.